Response to TCFD Recommendations

 Governance

 In January 2022, Kitamura Holdings (“KHD”) established a Sustainability Committee chaired by the Representative Director to promote sustainability management across the Group.
-In addition, a cross-Group Sustainability Promotion Office has been established as a department for promoting specific initiatives, in line with the Basic Sustainability Policy approved by the KHD Board of Directors.
-An officer in charge has been appointed to oversee the Sustainability Promotion Office.
+In addition, an officer in charge (CSuO) has been appointed in line with the Basic Sustainability Policy approved by the KHD Board of Directors, and the KHD President’s Office is responsible for promoting specific initiatives as a cross-Group department.

 The KHD Board of Directors receives reports on the resolutions made by the Sustainability Committee, decides on and gives instructions regarding Basic Sustainability Policy, and discusses and supervises the Group’s policies and action plans for dealing with environmental issues.